MONTHLY CHECKLIST TO SIMPLIFY YOUR LIFE (+ FREE PRINTABLE)

 I thought it might be helpful to share a few of these things here as a reminder for you (and myself!).
 Think of it as a monthly checklist.

-On the following list, I’ve included links to further reading which you can click on to read more detailed guidance or tips on a particular area!
+Here are some ideas for your monthly checklist to help you plan and prepare throughout the month.
+I’ve included links to further reading which you can click on to read more detailed guidance or tips on a particular area!
 I hope you find it helpful!

 - Check for birthdays coming up to make sure you’ve got cards, gift wrap and presents so it’s not a last-minute dash to the shops!